lionheart/KeyboardAdjuster/README.md

 KeyboardAdjuster registers NSNotificationCenter callbacks for keyboard appearance and disappearance.
 When a keyboard appears, it pulls out the keyboard size from the notification, along with the duration of the keyboard animation, and applies that to the `keyboardLayoutGuide` property.

+### Support KeyboardAdjuster

+Supporting KeyboardAdjuster, keeping it up to date with the latest iOS versions, etc., takes a lot of time!
+So, if you're a developer who's gotten some utility out of this library, please support it by starring the repo.
+This increases its visibility in GitHub search and encourages others to contribute. 🙏🏻🍻

 ## Author

 [Dan Loewenherz](https://github.com/dlo)

 ## License